 An ABLE account may fund a variety of essential expenses for individuals including medical and dental care, education, community based supports, employment training, assistive technology, housing and transportation.
 The ABLE Act provides individuals with disabilities the same types of flexible savings tools that all other Americans have through college savings accounts, health savings accounts and individual retirement accounts.
 It eliminates barriers to work and saving by preventing dollars saved through ABLE accounts from counting against an individual’s eligibility for any federal benefits program.
 The legislation also contains a Medicaid pay-back provision when the beneficiary passes away.

-Following the passage of ABLE at the federal level, many states moved quickly to pass their own ABLE bills authorizing establishment of state ABLE programs.
+Following the passage of ABLE at the federal level, many states moved quickly to pass their own ABLE bills authorizing the establishment of state ABLE programs.
 In December 2015, Congress made a technical fix to the federal ABLE law to eliminate the prior state residency requirement, which now allows ABLE accounts to be opened in any state by individuals with Down syndrome and their families.
 The first state ABLE programs were launched in June 2016 in Ohio, Tennessee and Nebraska.
-To learn more about implementation of ABLE in the states, click the State Able Programs toggle section below.
+To learn more about the implementation of ABLE in the states, click the State Able Programs toggle section below.

 In addition, on March 17, 2016, three bills were introduced at the federal level to make improvements to the federal ABLE Act.
 NDSS supports the passage of all three bills.